Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Microsoft Visual Basic for Applications Extensibility 5.3

-The Version numbers of Access Library Files may change for different version of Microsoft Office.
+The Version numbers of Access Library Files may change for different versions of Microsoft Office.
 The Library Files List is in alphabetical order.
-The selected items will appear on top of the list.
+The selected items will appear at the top of the list.

 Design Modification